wealthkernel/api-documentation-guides/docs/Welcome.md

 # Welcome to the WealthKernel guides

-Here you can find further information on some of our more involved endpoints, organised by domain, as well as extra details on general concepts.
-Most sections will cover the basics of the topic, and FAQs to help with any common issues.
-We also detail the services that are simulated in our sandbox environment, and how you can simulate different scenarios.
+Here you can find more information on our complex endpoints, organized by domain, along with additional details on general concepts.
+Most sections cover the basics of each topic and include FAQs to address common issues.
+We also outline the services simulated in our sandbox environment and explain how you can simulate different scenarios.

 ## Basics